galaxyproject/training-material/topics/galaxy-project/tutorials/anatomy/tutorial.md

 > - Provides a GUI and sharing for users, without requiring effort from the package developer.
 {:  .details}

-> <details-title>Project outputs: things the project delivers for open science and scientists</details-title>
+> <details-title>Project outputs: Project outputs for open science and scientists</details-title>
 > - Source code
 > - Online analysis services
 > - ToolShed automated tools for servers
 > - Best practice standards and automation for writing tool wrappers and workflows - IUC
 > - Communities of practice specialty toolkits such as in proteomics or ecology.
-> - GTN open access to training material any time and to periodic training intensives.
+> - GTN provides training material access 24x7, and regular training intensives.
->     - Provides capacity building resources:
+>     - Crucial capacity building resources help Galaxy grow:
->         - Introductory Galaxy useage training
+>         - Introductory Galaxy training for users
 >         - Specialised training
 >             - for users doing common analyses in a range of specialties
 >             - for tool wrapper and software developers